-In 2015 there were over 148,000 auto accidents in our state as reported by the State of Missouri Highway Patrol.
+In recent years there were over 148,000 auto accidents per year in our state as reported by the State of Missouri Highway Patrol.
 You can see all the statisics by clicking here.
 Almost 54,000 of these included injuries.
 No, we are not trying to alarm you.
 Compared to the number of folks on the road and the number of trips people make, this is a relatively low number.
 In fact, a Fox Business News story claimed that for all the driving an average driver does, they would only be involved in 3 or 4 accidents in their lifetime (and not likely fatal) Read the article here.

 However, we do want you to be prepared should you or someone you love be involved in an auto accident.